shervinea/cheatsheet-translation/de/refresher-linear-algebra.md

 **26. Trace ― The trace of a square matrix A, noted tr(A), is the sum of its diagonal entries:**

-&#10230; Spur - Die Spurabbildung einer quadratischen Matrix A, geschrieben als tr(A), ist die summe der Diagonaleinheiten:
+&#10230; Spur - Die Spurabbildung (Spurfunktion) einer quadratischen Matrix A, geschrieben als tr(A), ist die Summe der Diagonaleinheiten:
 <br>

 **27. Remark: for matrices A,B, we have tr(AT)=tr(A) and tr(AB)=tr(BA)**